By Michael Virtanen

-Separately, the Adirondack Watershed Institute at Paul Smith’s College, using some ninety volunteers last year, has posted test results from sixty-seven Adirondack lakes throughout the park.
+Separately, the Adirondack Watershed Institute at Paul Smith’s College, and Protect the Adirondacks, using some ninety volunteers last year, posted test results from sixty-seven Adirondack lakes throughout the park.
 They showed most had average transparency of about four meters, relatively neutral pH, moderate or not significant salt levels, and intermediate or low phosphorous and chlorophyll, nutrients associated with algae production.

 There were exceptions, like Amber Lake in the northwestern Adirondacks, with especially high nutrient levels and low transparency;